 does sculpture art.
 There are certain temples, where you can see the beautiful

-The walls of the Khajuraho temples are highly decorated with intricately carved sculptures.
+The temples of Khajuraho are highly decorated with art carved sculptures.

-Whilst Khajuraho temples are famous for the sex sculptures,
+Whilst Khajuraho temples are famous for the sex art,

-sexual themes cover less than 10% of the temples art.
+sexual themes are covering less than 10% of the Khajuraho temples sculpture.

 most erotic scene panels are in proportional balance with the non-